Saba-abiri/BPSK-Modulation-and-Demodulation-with-PRN-Code-Synchronization/README.md

 3. Load the transmitted signal parameters from `transmitted_signal.mat`. 📂
 4. Run the script to demodulate the signal and calculate the bit error rate. 📊
 ---
-## 🎯 PRN Code Usage
+## 🎯 Sync Code Usage
-In this project, the PRN (Pseudo-Random Noise) code is used for synchronization between the transmitter and receiver.
-The PRN code is appended to the beginning of the transmitted signal, and the receiver uses cross-correlation to detect the start of the signal.
+In this project, the Sync (Pseudo-Random Noise) code is used for synchronization between the transmitter and receiver.
+The Sync code is appended to the beginning of the transmitted signal, and the receiver uses cross-correlation to detect the start of the signal.
 This ensures that the receiver can correctly demodulate the data, even if the received signal has been time-scaled (contracted or expanded).

-### Key Roles of the PRN Code:
+### Key Roles of the Sync Code:
 - **Synchronization**: Helps the receiver find the start of the transmitted signal.
 - **Robustness**: Resistant to noise and interference, ensuring reliable detection.
 - **Time Scaling Correction**: Allows the receiver to handle signals that have been stretched or compressed in time.